 Keith has been an executive and investor in the technology and media industries for 20 years.
-Outside of Windigo Bay Group, he has led two VC-funded software companies and an industrial company as CEO.
+Outside of Windigo Bay Group, he has led two VC-funded software companies and an aerospace coatings company as CEO.

 Keith's venture capital investees were sold for over $130 million, with IRRs over 65 percent.
 Keith's VC investments in Plazmic won the top industry award from the Canadian Venture Capital Association for IRR.
 His VC investments led their respective funds by a wide margin.